FREQUENTLY ASKED QUESTIONS

 Final designs will be based on the input and collaboration of local government, businesses, and community leaders, and an unprecedented amount of public and private support is expected to be developed throughout the process for project implementation.

-While Resilient by Design does not include a dedicated funding source for project implementation and all projects will need to undergo environmental review and a competitive bid process prior to construction, various funding sources have already been identified, including Measure AA [include link] and other local and community funding sources that Design Teams will consider as part of the collaborative Research and Design phases of the challenge.
+While Resilient by Design does not include a dedicated funding source for project implementation and all projects will need to undergo environmental review and a competitive bid process prior to construction, various funding sources have already been identified, including Measure AA.

 12. Isn’t climate change a global problem?

 Climate change knows no borders.
-Resilient by Design is an opportunity for the Bay Area to reimagine how we connect with water, protect waterfront communities, and ensure a sustainable and healthy Bay, and to reimagine the intersection of climate change and other regional challenges vulnerable communities experience, such as housing, transportation, and inequality.
+Resilient by Design is an opportunity for the Bay Area to reimagine how we connect with water, protect waterfront communities, and ensure a sustainable and healthy Bay.
+It is a chance for the Bay Area to reimagine the intersection of climate change and other regional challenges vulnerable communities experience, such as housing, transportation, and inequality.